fluid-project/infusion-docs/src/documents/tutorial-PreferencesFramework/PrefsFramework.md

 category: Tutorials
 ---

-This tutorial will walk you through the process of building a preference editor using the Infusion [Preferences Framework](../PreferencesFramework.md).
+This tutorial will walk you through the process of building a Preference Editor using the Infusion [Preferences Framework](../PreferencesFramework.md).

 ## Introduction ##
-We’ll start by looking at a functional – but very simple – preference editor and explaining how it works.
-From there, we’ll learn about more features of the Preferences Framework by adding functionality to the editor.
+We’ll start by looking at a functional – but very simple – Preference Editor and explaining how it works.
+From there, we’ll learn about more features of the Preferences Framework by adding functionality to the Editor.

 Throughout this tutorial, you’ll find links into the documentation for various parts of Infusion and the Preferences Framework.
 You shouldn’t need to visit these links to